LSDJesus/windows-cuda-handbook/README.md

 Individual guides may reference third-party libraries and tools that have their own licenses and terms of use.

-## � Acknowledgments
+## 🙏 Acknowledgments

 These guides were developed through extensive testing and troubleshooting of Windows CUDA development workflows.
 Special thanks to the open-source community for providing the underlying libraries and tools that make this work possible.

 ---

 *This repository serves as a comprehensive resource for Windows CUDA development.
-Whether you're building AI/ML libraries from source or optimizing existing workflows, these guides provide the knowledge and techniques needed for success.*
+Whether you're building AI/ML libraries from source or optimizing existing workflows, these guides provide the knowledge and techniques needed for success.*</content>
+<parameter name="filePath">D:\AI\Github Desktop\windows-cuda-handbook\README.md